deadlydog/AzureDevOps.WindowsScheduledTasks/ReadMe.md

 ## Defining the Scheduled Task definition properties

-When installing a Scheduled Task, you have a few different options for how to define the Scheduled Task properties.
+When installing a Scheduled Task, you have a few different options for how to define the Scheduled Task properties:

-1. Reasons you may want to use an `XML file` _(recommended best practice)_:
+1. Use an `XML file` _(recommended best practice)_:

    - Not all Scheduled Task properties can be specified inline.
 If you want to configure properties that are not available inline, you _must_ use XML.
    - Using an XML file allows you to have the Scheduled Task definition committed to source control alongside your code so you can track changes to it.

-1. Reasons you may want to use `Inline XML`:
+1. Use `Inline XML`:

    - Not all Scheduled Task properties can be specified inline.
 If you want to configure properties that are not available inline, you _must_ use XML.
    - No need to include an XML file in your source control or build artifacts for the deployment to use.

-1. Reasons you may want to define all of the properties `Inline` in the Build/Release task:
+1. Define all of the properties `Inline` in the Build/Release task:

    - Convenience and ease of use; no need to generate XML.
    - No need to include an XML file in your source control or build artifacts for the deployment to use.